arahi7860/-python-oop/readme.md

 By the end of this, developers should be able to:

-- Review the principles of Object Oriented Programming
+- Explain the principles of Object Oriented Programming (Review)
 - Define a Python Class and instantiate it
 - Describe inheritance in Python
 - Look at Python's "magic methods" aka dunder methods

 ## Review: Why OOP?
-(5 min / 0:05)

 ### Objects are Intuitive!

 Objects help us build programs that model how we tend to think about the world.
 Human minds tend to break down the world into objects: trees, leaves, roads, desks, cars, tacos, Britney Spears songs, and so on (all the _things_).

 Since it is our natural mental tendency to understand the world in terms of objects, this is very useful for _modelling_ things in the real world in our programs.

 Instead of a bunch of variables and functions (procedural style), we can group relevant data and functions into objects, grouping related data and behavior together.
 We think about them as individual, self-contained units.

 This grouping of properties (data) and methods is a kind of **encapsulation**.

 ### Objects Manage Complexity